Driver history for Microsoft SQL Server

 Microsoft or Windows Data Access Components

-Microsoft/Windows Data Access Components (MDAC/WDAC) are shipped with and supported by Windows for application backwards compatibility and are not part of the current SQL Server technology stack.
-No new features will be added to components in MDAC/WDAC and it is not recommended to use them for new application development.
+Microsoft/Windows Data Access Components (MDAC/WDAC) are shipped with and supported by Windows for application backwards compatibility and aren't part of the current SQL Server technology stack.
+No new features will be added to components in MDAC/WDAC and it isn't recommended to use them for new application development.